valkey-io/valkey-doc/topics/ldb.md

 * `quit` -- this will terminate the debugging session.
 It's like removing all the breakpoints and using the `continue` debugging command.
-Moreover the command will exit from `redis-cli`.
+Moreover the command will exit from `valkey-cli`.
 * `restart` -- the debugging session will restart from scratch, **reloading the new version of the script from the file**.
 So a normal debugging cycle involves modifying the script after some debugging, and calling `restart` in order to start debugging again with the new script changes.
 * `help` -- this command is passed to the Valkey Lua debugger, that will print a list of commands like the following: